-In this tutorial you will use Vellum to create a great-looking eBook.
-You will start with a prepared manuscript and finish ready to generate eBook files for each major book platform.
+In this tutorial you will use Vellum to create a great-looking book.
+You will start with a prepared manuscript and finish ready to generate files for each major book platform and for print.
 We’ve provided starting materials and will guide you through each step.
-By the end, you should have an understanding of Vellum and how it can be used to easily create beautiful eBooks.
+By the end, you should have an understanding of Vellum and how it can be used to easily create beautiful books.

 - Download Vellum